 - Oil skimmers should be selected by the size of the area that needs to be skimmed, not just by the amount of oil needing to be removed.

-- Choosing an oil skimmer that has the capacity to remove at least 2 times the capacity needed by the application should be the deciding factor.
+- Choosing an oil skimmer that has the capacity to remove at least two times the capacity needed by the application should be the deciding factor.

 - Oil skimmer capacities are based on optimum conditions and homogeneity of oil.